11 Plants That Repel Roaches

 However, it is essential to note that they may lose effectiveness over time, so be sure to replace them regularly.

-So, the next time you’re looking for plants that repel roaches, don’t forget about this versatile herb.
+So, the next time you’re looking for plants that repel roaches, remember this versatile herb.

 Another option for plants that repel roaches is catnip.
-While catnip may be a favorite of cats, it is loathed by roaches.
+While catnip may be a favorite of cats, roaches loathe it.

 3. Catnip